Table of Contents

 Vega has slightly higher error because the volatility sensitivity involves a product of multiple terms in the Black-Scholes formula, but remains well within practical tolerance for most applications.
 Increasing the node count to 13--15 per dimension reduces Vega error below 0.1%.

 Tensor Train derivatives.
 ChebyshevTT uses finite differences instead of analytical derivatives, because the spectral differentiation matrix requires the full tensor (which TT avoids storing).
-Central finite differences with step size \(h = (b-a) \times 10^{-4}\) provide 4--8 fewer digits of accuracy than spectral derivatives, but are adequate for most financial applications.
+Central finite differences with step size \(h = (b-a) \times 10^{-4}\) trade exact spectral differentiation for sparse TT storage.
+Derivative accuracy depends on smoothness, domain scale, rank error, and boundary nudging; validate important Greeks against analytical formulas or held-out finite-difference checks.
 See Tensor Train Interpolation for details.

 Slider cross-group derivatives.
 In ChebyshevSlider, the additive decomposition means that derivatives with respect to variables in different groups are exactly zero.
 For example, if dimensions 0--1 form one group and dimensions 2--4 form another, then \(\partial^2 V / \partial x_0 \, \partial x_2 = 0\) identically.
 Only derivatives within the same group are non-trivial.
+EvalMulti is available on sliders for convenience, but it is not the dense VectorizedEvalMulti shared-contraction path.
+See Sliding Technique.

 References